 When a tree drops its leaves, it can make a mulch to the same effect.
 This in turn optimizes the soil—even helping the tree grow stronger—so that its roots provide a home to for the microbes to feed on.
 Most plants in the world already depend on this age old process of working with microorganisms to obtain the nutrients required for growth from the soil.

 Fungi and bacteria work together to break down organic material.
 For garden soil and potting mixes, speeding up the decomposition rate means that plants can utilize nutrients from organic material quicker.

 Bone meal, blood meal, chicken manure, and nutrient-rich compost are all examples of organic matter that’s not readily available for plant absorption.
 Rather, they are slow-release fertilizers.
 Some of the nutrients are released and absorbed quickly, while others must be “mined” into smaller particles in order to be used by a plant.

 Decomposing organic matter is full of everything that fungi and bacteria need to establish themselves.
 Increasing the levels of organic matter in your soil is an effective way to help plants absorb more nutrients from the soil.

 - During fair weather, find a thick pile of fallen leaf litter underneath a tree.

 - Pull back the topsoil and take a look at the plant’s roots.
-If you see a white fuzzy fungi growing directly on roots then you’ve found mycorrhizal fungi, a naturally-occuring beneficial fungi that forms on plant roots.
+If you see a white fuzzy fungi growing directly on roots then you’ve found mycorrhizal fungi, a naturally occurring beneficial fungi that forms on plant roots.

-While most of what is covering leaf litter, mulch and compost is actually Saprophytic fungi, the fungi that grows on plant roots is what’s called Mycorrhizal Fungi and it helps plant absorb nutrients.
+While most of what is covering leaf litter, mulch and compost is actually Saprophytic fungi, the fungi that grows on plant roots is what’s called Mycorrhizal Fungi and it helps plants absorb nutrients.

 Mycorrhizal fungi has a symbiotic relationship with plants.
 What mycorrhizal fungi does is live as a host on your cannabis roots.